sbalayan1/vending_machine/README.md

 **About:** This is a Vending Machine CLI application using only Ruby.

 **Instructions:**
-1. In your terminal, run the following commands to create and seed the database
+1. In your terminal, run the following commands first to setup, create and seed the database
+ - bundle install
  - rake db:migrate
  - rake db:seed
 4. In your terminal, run the following commands to start and exit the application